No products in the cart.

 Easter Cactus Sunlight Needs

-Another thing is that while the Easter cacti love humid environments, they will do well in the home.
+Another thing is that while the epiphytic cactus prefers humidity, they still do well in the home.
 Still, if the air is dry, we recommend providing your Easter cactus with added moisture using a pebble tray or humidifier.

 Fertilizing of Easter Cactus